JoliviaN4/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step-by-step

-1. Open the dc-1 virtual machine details in Azure.
+1. Open the dc-1 virtual machine details in Azure
-2. Locate the public IP address for dc-1.
+2. Locate the public IP address for dc-1
-3. Open Remote Desktop Connection on the local computer.
+3. Open Remote Desktop Connection on the local computer
-4. Enter the public IP address.
+4. Enter the public IP address
-5. Enter the administrator credentials.
+5. Enter the administrator credentials
-6. Start the remote session.
+6. Now start the remote session

 Explanation:
  Remote Desktop provides administrative access to the server so configuration tasks can be completed directly inside the VM.